evgenyshpolyansky-afk/incode-demo-1/README.md

 terraform apply -var-file=dev.tfvars
 ```

 **Note:** EC2 SSH key pairs and account-level IAM users (for personal use and GitHub actions pipelines) are expected to be created and managed outside this repository.
 Pass an existing SSH key name to the modules via the `ssh_key_name` variable.
-Modules create instance roles/profiles for EC2 where required, but broader IAM users, policies, or key-pair management should be performed separately and supplied to this Terraform configuration.
+Modules create instance roles/profiles for EC2 where required, but broader IAM users, policies, or key-pair management should be performed separately.

 ## Future Improvements